bakhe8/Master/customization.md

-# Beto Theme Customization Guide
+# NeedsBoxes Theme Customization Guide

-This guide provides instructions on how to customize the Beto Theme, from simple configuration changes in the theme editor to advanced code modifications.
+This guide provides instructions on how to customize the NeedsBoxes Theme, from simple configuration changes in the theme editor to advanced code modifications.

 ## 1. Theme Editor (No-Code)

-The easiest way to customize the Beto Theme is through the Salla Theme Editor.
+The easiest way to customize the NeedsBoxes Theme is through the Salla Theme Editor.
 Most of the theme's features and components can be configured directly from this interface.
 These settings are defined in `twilight.json`.

 ### Key Configurable Areas:
 - **Homepage Layout**: Add, remove, and reorder homepage components such as the Hero Slider, Testimonials, Featured Products, and Brand Logos.